RESEARCH ON EATING DISORDERS

 The second is an "enhanced" form of cognitive behaviour therapy (CBT-E) designed to be more potent than the bulimia nervosa treatment and transdiagnostic in its clinical range.
 (Fairburn et al, 2003).
 CBT-E has been shown to be effective in the treatment of all forms of eating disorder seen in adults.
 It is strongly endorsed by the latest NICE guidelines on eating disorders (NICE, 2017).

-The third is a form of treatment delivery termed "guided self-help".
-This treatment approach was developed as a first-line approach to the treatment of recurrent binge eating (Carter and Fairburn, 1995).
-It was designed to support the use of the self-help book Overcoming Binge Eating (Fairburn, 1995; 2013)*.
-This combination has proved to be highly effective in the treatment of binge eating disorder and moderately effective as a treatment for bulimia nervosa.
-Guided self-help as a method of treatment delivery is now used in the treatment of many mental disorders.
+The third is a form of treatment delivery termed "guided self-help" and its use to treat recurrent binge eating (Carter and Fairburn, 1995).
+Guided self-help is designed to support the use of self-help programmes such as the one in my book Overcoming Binge Eating (Fairburn, 1995; 2013)*.
+It has proved to be highly effective in the treatment of binge eating disorder and moderately effective as a treatment for bulimia nervosa.
+Guided self-help as a method of treatment delivery is also now used in the treatment of many mental disorders.

 *Overcoming Binge Eating (Fairburn, 2013) has been translated into Dutch, German, Italian, Japanese, Norwegian, Polish, Spanish, Swedish, and Turkish.
 A Simplified Chinese version is in preparation.